-If there are no compilation errors, the entire SQL stored procedure source text is stored in the specified database.
+If there are no compilation errors, the entire SQL stored procedure source text is stored in the specified Teradata Database.
 It can be retrieved later using the SHOW PROCEDURE SQL statement.

-For other details of the features and limitations of SPL, plus sample input files, see Teradata Vantage™ - SQL Data Manipulation Language, B035-1146.
+For other details of the features and limitations of SPL, plus sample input files, refer to SQL Data Manipulation Language (B035-1146).

-Use these attributes to specify whether to store or not to store the SQL stored procedure source text.
+Use these attributes to direct the Teradata Database server whether to store or not to store the SQL stored procedure source text.

-Select SPL to store the SQL stored procedure source text in the database.
+Select SPL to store the SQL stored procedure source text in Teradata Database.
 This is the default option.

-NOSPL specifies that the SQL stored procedure source text is not to be stored in the database.
+NOSPL specifies that the SQL stored procedure source text is not to be stored in Teradata Database.
 For such SQL stored procedures, the SHOW PROCEDURE SQL statement returns an error or failure.

-The session mode (Teradata or ANSI) is stored with each SQL stored procedure created in the database.
+The session mode (Teradata or ANSI) is stored with each SQL stored procedure created in the Teradata Database.
 This information is used during SQL stored procedure execution.